Trump picks Mike Huckabee to serve as US ambassador to Israel

 By Kit Maher and Kevin Liptak, CNN

-Washington (CNN) — President-elect Donald Trump announced Tuesday that he has nominated former Arkansas Gov. Mike Huckabee to serve as United States ambassador to Israel.
+Washington (CNN) — President-elect Donald Trump announced Tuesday that he has nominated former Arkansas Gov. Mike Huckabee to serve as United States ambassador to Israel, a strong defender of Israel who once argued that there was “no such thing as a Palestinian.”

 “Mike has been a great public servant, Governor, and Leader in Faith for many years.
 He loves Israel, and the people of Israel, and likewise, the people of Israel love him.
 Mike will work tirelessly to bring about Peace in the Middle East!”
 Trump said in a statement.

-Huckabee’s daughter and current Arkansas Gov. Sarah Huckabee Sanders formerly served as Trump’s press secretary during his first administration.
+Huckabee’s daughter, Arkansas Gov. Sarah Huckabee Sanders, served as Trump’s press secretary during his first administration.

-Huckabee has been a strong defender of Israel throughout the course of his career – including what he says is the country’s claims to the West Bank.
+Huckabee has been staunchly pro-Israeli throughout his career – including on what he says is the country’s claims to the West Bank.

+On Wednesday he said it was “of course” possible that the US would back the Israeli government if it were to try and annex the Israeli-occupied territory.

+In an interview on Israeli Army Radio, Huckabee was asked whether the Trump administration would support annexation in the West Bank, known in Israel as applying “sovereignty.”

+“From the moving of the embassy, recognition of the Golan Heights and Jerusalem as the capital.
+No one has done more than President Trump.
+And I fully expect that that will continue.”

+Israel has occupied the West Bank since seizing the territory from Jordan in 1967.
+In the decades since, it has expanded Jewish settlements in the area, which are considered illegal under international law, despite signing a series of peace agreements with the Palestinians in the 1990s.
+Around half a million Israelis live in West Bank settlements.

-His selection will come as a welcome culmination of Israeli Prime Minister Benjamin Netanyahu’s long mission to shore up ties to American Evangelical Christians.
+His selection will come as a welcome culmination of Israeli Prime Minister Benjamin Netanyahu’s long mission to shore up ties to American evangelicals.

-Huckabee has spent ample time in Israel, and lead a tour in the country for the company Senior Adult Travel Inc. as recently as May 2024, according to the company’s website.
+Huckabee has spent ample time in Israel, and he led a tour in the country for the company Senior Adult Travel Inc. as recently as May, according to the company’s website.

+In a video obtained by CNN’s Andrew Kaczynski during Huckabee’s 2015 run for president, Huckabee suggested that if a Palestinian state were to be created, it should be in neighboring countries like Egypt, Syria or Jordan, rather than within Israel’s borders.

+“Basically, there really is no such thing as — I need to be careful about saying this, because people will really get upset — there’s really no such thing as a Palestinian,” Huckabee said at a 2008 campaign stop in Massachusetts while speaking to two Orthodox Jewish men.
+“There’s not.”

 He told CNN’s Oren Lieberman at the time that he rejected the use of the word “settlements.”